 -Warren Buffet, US Billionaire

-Class conflict, class struggle, & class warfare are 3 terms for the same idea and the news-media commentariat uses them in ways that are mostly negative — & incorrect.
-Since popularizing the idea is certainly not in the interest of the wealthy class who owns the news-industry, the misuse of these terms may actually be an ironic act of class warfare.
-Anyway, class conflict, struggle, or warfare is just what happens whenever a class promotes its interests, which tends to hurt the interests of other classes.
-This is because all classes share important economic interests, which means that folks outside of a class — by definition — do not share the interest of the class.
-If they did, they would be in that class.
+Class conflict, class struggle, & class warfare are 3 terms for the same idea and the media commentariat use them in almost entirely negative — & incorrect — ways.
+And since popularizing the concept is totally not in the class-interests of those who own the news-industry, the misuse of these terms may be an ironic act of class warfare.
+Class conflict, struggle, or warfare is what happens when classes act in their interests, which is always an act against the interests of other classes.
+This is because all classes share economic interests, which means that folks outside of a class — by definition — do not share the same interests.
+If they did, they would not be outside of the class.

 So long as classes exist, class conflict also exists.